EC-USGS/pywatershed/asv_benchmarks/README.md

 in the environment it is building (with conda).
 I managed to get it to use python 3.10 for the `./environment.yml` file.
 When I tried reducing dependencies needed for benchmarking, it kept installing python 3.11 which wont install pywatershed per the `pyproject.toml` requires-python field.
+For this reason, in `__import__` i'm printing `sys.version` and since each test is run in a separate subprocess, the actual python version number will be littered around your screen when using the `--verbose` flag.